 In the context of the United Kingdom leaving the European Union, there will be a limited period in which new euro area banks expanding or migrating from the United Kingdom might use internal models that have not yet been approved by the ECB.

 Such an agreement would be subject to strict conditions.
-First, the internal models must have been approved by the UK supervisory authority and the scope and content of this approval at the consolidated level must match the portfolios that will exist in the new/expanded entity.
-We will also carefully consider any further comments from the UK supervisory authority on the quality of the models.
-In addition, banks must have applied for internal model approval in the euro area.
-Thirdly, we may, in line with the principle of proportionate supervision, frontload certain checks and take actions as appropriate if deficiencies are found.
-For example, we may consider factors such as the materiality of the assets in scope of the model, the time elapsed since the model was approved, and findings from validation activities.
+First, the internal models must have been approved by the UK supervisory authority and the scope and content of this approval at the consolidated level must match the portfolios that will exist in the new/expanded entity – we will also carefully consider any further comments from the UK supervisory authority on the quality of the models.
+Second, banks must have applied for internal model approval in the euro area.
+And, thirdly, we may, in line with the principle of proportionate supervision, frontload certain checks and take actions as appropriate if deficiencies are found.
+For example, we may consider factors such as the materiality of the assets within the scope of the model, the time elapsed since the model was approved, and findings from validation activities.